daniel-ac-martin/NotGovUK/README.md

 React is primarily a client-side technology whereas Nunjucks is for the server-side.
 Rendering components on the client allows us to provide UI interactions without loading a new page from the server.
-This is much quicker and so have the potential to drastically improve the overall user experience.
+This is much quicker and so has the potential to drastically improve the overall user experience.

 Historically, we have shyed away from client-side applications for accessibility reasons and the difficultly of supporting older browsers.
-However, React allows us to create, so called, 'isomorphic' applications.
+However, React allows us to create, so called, '_[isomorphic]_' applications.
 That is, applications that render on both the server-side and the client-side.
 This allows us to do progressive enhancement and provide client-side rendering to modern clients whilst still providing